rialibb/wildfire_detection_using_audio_sound/README.md

 We changed the `generate_models` function so that it uses the `output_shape`class attribute of the features when that information is needed in the classifier.

+### main.py

+We added to this file the new models we created, and the new binary dataset.